 Ranking Tournament Victories 5 - European Open 2004; UK Championship 2004, Northern Ireland Trophy 2007, China Open 2008, Welsh Open 2013

 Highest Tournament Break 147 - Scottish Open 2000, China Open 2008

-The highlight of the 2012/13 season for Maguire was winning the BetVictor Welsh Open - giving him the fifth ranking title of his career and first since 2008.
+His fifth and most recent ranking title came at the 2013 Welsh Open.
 He beat Stuart Bingham 9-8 in an exciting final to take the top prize in Newport.